PiRogueToolSuite/piroguetoolsuite.github.io/content/guides/g1/index.md

 * Raspberry Pi 5 **(Experimental Support)** <sup>2</sup>

 <small>
-<sup>1</sup> Not all services can be run on these devices due to limited memory.<br/>
+<sup>1</sup> Not all services such as Suricata can be run on these devices due to limited memory.<br/>
 <sup>2</sup> We are actively developing Raspberry Pi 5 support.
 Download the experimental PiRogue OS version for Raspberry Pi 5 from our download page.
 </small>

+If you want to buy a Raspberry Pi, visit [the rpilocator website](https://rpilocator.com/?cat=PI4) to check for availability.

+{{< callout context="caution" title="Power supply" icon="alert-triangle" >}}
+Be sure to have an appropriate power supply for your PiRogue.
+If you don't know what to choose, pick the official Raspberry Pi power supply.
+{{< /callout >}}

-{{< callout context="danger" title="Important: High RAM Usage by Suricata IDS" icon="alert-octagon" >}}
+{{< callout context="danger" title="Limitations" icon="alert-octagon" >}}
+Raspberry Pi devices have slower, more power-efficient processors, limited memory, and limited onboard WiFi throughput compared to conventional computers.
+These limitations can potentially affect their performance when running demanding tasks.
+Due to the limited performance of Raspberry Pi devices, we recommend using PiRogue with **up to 2-3 devices connected to the Wi-Fi access point simultaneously**.

 Suricata, the Intrusion Detection System (IDS) and network security monitoring engine, requires significant system resources.
 It needs enough memory to hold rules and process large volumes of network packets.

-To conserve resources on devices with limited RAM, Suricata is automatically disabled on systems with less than 2.5GB of RAM.
-This configuration is located in the system file `/etc/systemd/system/suricata.service.d/override.conf`.
+To conserve resources on devices with limited RAM, **Suricata is automatically disabled on systems with less than 2.5GB of RAM**.
+This limitation is set in the file `/etc/systemd/system/suricata.service.d/override.conf`.
 {{< /callout >}}

-{{< callout context="caution" title="Caution" icon="alert-triangle" >}}
-Be sure to have an appropriate power supply for your PiRogue.
-If you don't know what to choose, pick the official USB-C Raspberry Pi power supply.
-{{< /callout >}}

-If you want to buy a Raspberry Pi, visit [the rpilocator website](https://rpilocator.com/?cat=PI4) to check for availability.

 ### Pick a micro SD-card